 There are typically three types of batteries that are appropriate for vehicle use; Wet Cell, Gel Cells and Absorbed Glass Mat.
 The most common battery is the wet cell battery, so we will concentrate on that.

-Wet cell batteries come in two different styles, serviceable and maintenance free.
-They consist of lead plates which are separated by a material that is good at slowing the flow of ions from the positive to negative plates.
-Many of the cheaper car batteries use PVC as the separating material versus rubber in the higher end batteries.
-They also use lower quality components compared to their more expensive counterparts as well, i.e. subpar cables and wires.
+Wet cell batteries come in two different styles: serviceable and maintenance-free.
+They consist of lead plates that are separated by a material that slows the flow of ions from the positive to negative plates.
+Many cheap car batteries use PVC as the separating material versus rubber in the higher end batteries.
+They also use lower quality components, such as sub-par cables and wires, compared to their more expensive counterparts.

 Why does it matter?

-Well, like anything else, the quality of an item comes down to its various components.
-Check out this video of a vehicle that came into our tempe auto repair shop to have its battery replaced.
-You will be surprised at the amount of money they had to spend for repair, just because they purchased a cheap car battery instead of a higher quality one.
+Like anything else, an item’s quality comes down to its various components.
+Check out this video of a vehicle that came into our Tempe auto repair shop to have its battery replaced.
+You will be surprised at the amount of money they had to spend on repair, just because they purchased a cheap car battery instead of a higher quality one.

 Other Items to Consider

-When you are in the market for a new car battery, look beyond the price and consider the quality of the battery you are purchasing.
-Check out the Cold Cranking Amps (CCA) and Reserve Capacity as well as the warranty.
+When in the market for a new car battery, look beyond the price and consider the battery’s quality.
+Check out the Cold Cranking Amps (CCA) and Reserve Capacity, as well as the warranty.

 The CCA measurement on a battery determines how many amps are delivered to the starter at 32 degrees F for 30 seconds to maintain at least 1.2 volts per cell.
 In other words, the CCA determines how much power you will have to start your vehicle in most climates.
-Bear in mind that if you live where it gets cold you will want a battery with a higher CCA rating.
+If you live where it gets cold, you will want a battery with a higher CCA rating.

-The reserve capacity of a battery determines how long the battery can keep the electricals of the vehicle operating in the event that the charging system fails, such as when an alternator fails.
-This is indicated in minutes on the battery.
-As such, a battery with a reserve capacity of 90 can keep the electricals operating for an hour and a half without any other charging system.
+The battery’s reserve capacity determines how long it can keep the vehicle’s electrical components operating in the event that the charging system fails.
+This is shown in minutes on the battery.
+For example, a battery with a reserve capacity of 90 can keep the electrical parts operating for an hour and a half without any other charging system.

-Most batteries come with a warranty, so look for one with a longer warranty – the average is 3-4 years, so definitely don’t buy one with less than that.
-Also, take into consideration the production date of your battery.
-You don’t want to buy one that has been sitting on the shelf for months on end.
-They will be marked with the date and year, such as 1/18, which means it was manufactured in January, 2018.
+Most batteries come with a warranty, so look for an option with a longer one.
+The average warranty is 3-4 years, so don’t buy one that’s less than that.
+Also, consider the battery’s production date.
+You don’t want to buy one that has been sitting on the shelf for months.
+They will be marked with the date and year, such as 1/18, which means it was manufactured in January 2018.

-As always, we are here to help you pick out the best battery for your vehicle.
-Come on in and we will make sure you get the best bang for your buck!
+As always, we’re here to help you pick out the best battery for your vehicle.
+Come on in and we’ll make sure you get the best bang for your buck!